debezium/debezium-examples/tutorial/README.md

 ## Using Oracle

 This assumes Oracle is running on localhost
-(or reachable there, e.g. by means of running it within a VM or Docker container with appropriate port configurations) and set up with the users, grants and test data described in the Debezium [Vagrant set-up](https://github.com/debezium/oracle-vagrant-box).
+(or is reachable there, e.g. by means of running it within a VM or Docker container with appropriate port configurations) and set up with the configuration, users and grants described in the Debezium [Vagrant set-up](https://github.com/debezium/oracle-vagrant-box).
 Note that the connector is using the XStream API, which requires a license for the Golden Gate product (which itself is not required be installed, though).